NikitaCartes/Restricted-Crafting/README.md

 You can restrict crafting of any recipe by adding a permission node `restricted-crafting.<recipe_id>`.
 For example, to restrict crafting of iron ingots from nuggets, add `restricted-crafting.minecraft:iron_ingot_from_nuggets` with value `false`.

+At server startup, the mod will automatically register all recipes from the game.
 You can find all recipe ids in `server.jar/META-INF/versions/<version>/server-<version>.jar/data/minecraft/recipes/` folder or in this [repository](https://github.com/misode/mcmeta/tree/data-json/data/minecraft/recipe).

 To restrict crafting for Crafter, add a permission node `restricted-crafting.crafter.<recipe_id>` in `default` LuckPerms group.